IamRajen/Text-Recognizer/Readme.md

 Instructions : Make some changes as commented in the code.

+The documents to be processed by text-recognizer needs to be added to the "Google Storage" and the below documents list to be updated.

 `documents = ["gs://imag_reg/input_form_a.pdf" , "gs://imag_reg/input_form_b.pdf"] # add your document link as needed`

 `project_id = 'image-rec-249212' # your project ID here`